"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 Laura Fitton, Founder oneforty

 This led Laura to start oneforty, the 3rd party app store for Twitter.
-When they raised $2 million in funding, I was lucky to be hired as customer development manager to help understand our two sides of the marketplace and own analytics at the company.
+When they raised $2 million in funding, I was lucky to be hired as customer development manager (essentially a junior Product Manager) to help understand our two sides of the marketplace and own analytics at the company.

 There were many lessons working there and two management lessons stood out: